404pandas/react-portfolio/NOTESbuild-components.md

 	);
   };
 `
-Where it goes- In the div with the className "Header", replacing the placeholder "Navbar" What it does- Renders an accessible `<a>` element with a real `href` that points to the resource it's linked to The link will be an <h1> element with Mary Elenius in it that redirects people to my github
+Where it goes- In the div with the className "nav", replacing the placeholder "Navbar" What it does- Renders an accessible `<a>` element with a real `href` that points to the resource it's linked to The link will be an <h1> element with Mary Elenius in it that redirects people to my github